sacridini/Awesome-Geospatial/README.md

 ## Java

-* [Geotools](http://www.geotools.org/) - GeoTools is an open source Java library that provides tools for geospatial data.
+* [Geotools](http://www.geotools.org/) :zap: - GeoTools is an open source Java library that provides tools for geospatial data.
 * [GeoServer](http://geoserver.org/) - GeoServer is open source server for sharing geospatial data.
 * [GeoWebCache](http://www.geowebcache.org/) - a Java web application used to cache map tiles coming from a variety of sources such as OGC Web Map Service (WMS).
 It implements various service interfaces (such as WMS-C, WMTS, TMS, Google Maps KML, Virtual Earth) in order to accelerate and optimize map image delivery.
 It can also recombine tiles to work with regular WMS clients.
 * [Geonetwork](http://geonetwork-opensource.org/) - GeoNetwork is a catalog application to manage spatially referenced resources.
-* [JTS Topology Suite](http://www.vividsolutions.com/jts/jtshome.htm) - JTS Topology Suite is an API of 2D spatial predicates and functions.
+* [JTS Topology Suite](http://www.vividsolutions.com/jts/jtshome.htm) :zap: - JTS Topology Suite is an API of 2D spatial predicates and functions.
 * [GeOxygene](https://sourceforge.net/projects/oxygene-project/) - Provide an open framework which implements OGC/ISO specifications for the development and deployment of GIS applications.
 * [Gisgraphy](http://www.gisgraphy.com/) - Open source framework that offers the ability to do geolocalisation and geocoding via Java APIs or REST webservices.
 * [JGeocoder](http://jgeocoder.sourceforge.net/) - Free Java Geocoder.